JD-RD/LLULL/docs/Description.md

 ## Auteurs
 * Bernat Ferragut
   >(EN) Digital artist and creative coding instructor.
-I own a MSc. and a passion for design in new technologies, their impact on our society and the way we can use them for a better change.
-He is very interested in Computational Thinking, and how to explain its underlying principles through simple and beautiful pieces of digital-based pixel-art to kids and adults.
+He's MSc. in Clean Technologies with a real passion for design.
+Curious about new technologies and their impact on our society, Bernat Ferragut wishes to find innovative ways to make the world a better place.
+He is passionate about eduction and loves to share some of his knowledge through beautiful and minimal pieces of digital art.

 * Jean-Denis Thériault
-  >(FR) Programmeur informatique détenteur d’une Maitrise en psychologie cognitive, DJ, artisan radio (CHYZ, CKIA) et fondateur de « La Face B », Jean-Denis Thériault s’intéresse principalement aux liens qui relient l'humain, la technologie et la musique
+  >(FR) Instruceur de programmation, détenteur d’une Maitrise en psychologie cognitive, DJ, artisan radio (CHYZ, CKIA) et fondateur de « La Face B », Jean-Denis Thériault s’intéresse principalement aux liens qui sont tissés entre l'humain, la technologie et la musique.

-  >(EN) Software developer, Master of cognitive psychology, DJ, radio producer (CHYZ and CKIA FM) and founder of La Face B, Jean-Denis Theriault is mainly interested in the links between humans, technologies and music
+  >(EN) MSc. (cognitive psychology), Coding instructor, DJ, radio producer (CHYZ and CKIA FM) and founder of La Face B, Jean-Denis Theriault is mainly interested in the links between humans, technologies and music.